 Polyspace Static Code Analysis in the Cloud

-Cloud providers setup their data centers to provide infrastructure resources similar to on-premise data centers, such as servers, storage, and networking hardware.
+Cloud providers setup their data centers to provide infrastructure resources similar to on-premises data centers, such as servers, storage, and networking hardware.
 These resources are usually virtualized and offered as services to customers.
 This is also known as infrastructure as a service (IaaS).
 Customers can access a cloud provider's services through the internet, and they can use these services to install and run their applications.

-Installing Polyspace® products in the cloud infrastructure is not much different from installing them on-premise.
+Installing Polyspace® products in the cloud infrastructure is not much different from installing them on-premises.
 Polyspace products for static code analysis can also be easily integrated with the software development processes and services offered by the cloud providers

 Integrating Polyspace with Cloud Software Development Services

 In addition to IaaS, most cloud providers offer software development tools, such as source code control, continuous integration, and project planning.
 These tools enable the rapid creation of a software development environment that supports the entire software development lifecycle from planning to software deployment.